-Indicators showing marine habitat quantity in Somerset
+Indicators showing marine habitat quantity in Cornwall and the Isles of Scilly

-Outliers (>90th percentile) 5 km^2 10 equal interval classes 500 ha No data / not applicable
+Map Key Outliers (>90th percentile) Indicator value: 5 km^2 10 equal interval classes 500 ha No data / not applicable

 Note: All maps are @ Natural England, 2020.
 Data sources and attributions for each map are listed on pages 82 and 83.